sc-ventures/cloudbreak-documentation/docs/mpacks.md

 ### Add management pack

-In order to have a management stack installed for a specific cluster, you must register it first by using the steps below.
+In order to have a management stack installed for a specific cluster, you must register it with Cloudbreak by using the steps below.

 **Steps**